-Students lead the instruction in Nathan Kirsch’s mathematics classroom at Whitehaven High School.
-Instead of lecturing, Kirsch inspires students to take charge of their own learning.
-Class often starts with the answer up on the board; students can work backwards to solve the equations.
-They use technology to examine three-dimensional shapes to further their understanding of geometry and play games to explore new math concepts.
+Student comprehension is the driver in Nathan Kirsch’s mathematics classroom at Whitehaven High School.
+Instead of forcing students to memorize a bunch of steps and processes, Kirsch inspires students to take charge of their own learning and make meaningful connections between topics to better understand the material as a whole.
+He often tells his students "The more you memorize things in math class, the harder it gets.
+The more you understand math and make connections, the easier it becomes."
+Class often includes Kirsch putting an answer or statement up on the board and having students work to prove the statement or solution to be true/correct.
+Students use technology to examine three-dimensional shapes to further their understanding of geometry and play games to explore new math concepts.
 Kirsch, who has taught algebra, geometry and AP Calculus, stresses mastery above all else.
-Students can retake tests and assessments, but only if they attend his tutoring sessions before trying again.
+Students can retake tests and assessments, but he strongly encourages them to attend his tutoring sessions before trying again.
 Kirsch never lowers his expectations and builds strong relationships that allow him to tap into students’ full potential.
 They trust and respect him, constantly showering Kirsch with questions about academics and life in general.
 His methods deliver outstanding results.
-Kirsch’s students scored in the 99th percentile on the Tennessee Value-Added Assessment System (TVAAS).
+Kirsch’s students have scored in the 99th percentile on the Tennessee Value-Added Assessment System (TVAAS).
 The year before he took over the school’s AP Calculus class, not a single student had passed the AP exam; in two years, pass rates rose to 83%.

-Kirsch earned a bachelor’s in mathematics in 2011 from Taylor University and a master’s in education in 2014 from Union University.
+Kirsch earned a bachelor’s in mathematics in 2011 from Taylor University and a master’s in urban education in 2014 from Union University.

 "I hope my students leave my class as better thinkers..." (read more)

 Coahoma Community College | Nov 23, 2021 | Clarksdale, MS